Sketchify-Dev/pulseguard-oracle/README.md

 Each score comes with an AI-generated trader insight from **Qwen**, with a graceful rule-based fallback so the tool never breaks without an API key.

 Available as:
-- 🖥️ **Dashboard** - visual risk reading with Compare mode, Watchlist, and Share cards
+- 🖥️ **Dashboard**: visual risk reading with Compare mode, Watchlist, and Share cards
-- 🔌 **Free public API** - structured JSON, no auth required, plug-and-play for any agent
+- 🔌 **Free public API**: structured JSON, no auth required, plug-and-play for any agent

 ---